julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 - Magical Properties: Protection, courage, psychic boundary.

 **Witch Tip: Place in a charm bag for strength or burn in rituals of severance.**

+When healing required stronger spiritual boundaries, witches turned to **[Traditional Protection Herbs Used in Folk Witchcraft](/top-protective-herbs-witchcraft/)** to guard both body and soul.

 ---